DeveloperC286/conventional_commits_next_version/README.md

 ## Usage
+Conventional Commits Next Version calculates the next semantic version based on the Conventional Commits since the prior version.
-Conventional Commits Next Version uses the Git commits from a repository you specify using either the arguments `--from-commit-hash` or `--from-reference` or Git Environment Variables.
+The range of commits start excusively from the commit specified by either the arguments `--from-commit-hash` or `--from-reference`, till inclusively of `HEAD`.
-Any commits meeting the Conventional Commits v1.0.0 specification are then used to calculate the next semantic version, based upon the provided initial semantic version via the argument `--from-version`.
+Any commits in this range which conform to the Conventional Commits v1.0.0 specification are used to calculate the next Semantic Versioning, based upon the initial Semantic Versioning provided via the argument `--from-version`.
-The next calculate version is printed to standard out.

-If you specify the `--current-version` semantic version argument.
-Then the provided version is asserted to be equal or larger than the calculated.
-If the assertion is not met then it exits with a non zero exit code.

 There are two modes of calculating the next semantic version, consecutive mode and batch mode.
-By default Consecutive mode is used.

 ### Usage - Consecutive Mode